Brooks MES Fellowship

 Required to Apply:

-- MES Financial Aid online application submitted by February 15, 2019.
+- MES Financial Assistance Application submitted by February 15, 2019.

 - Brooks Statement (non-veterans/non-AmeriCorps/non-RPCV only): A statement of no more than 100 words that outlines any personal struggles you have endured during MES.
 You will be asked to submit this statement in the online financial aid application.
 Please have your statement ready to cut and paste before you apply.